WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 #### ELB and Route53

-#### Different IAM roles per instance on ECS or Fargate
+#### Different IAM roles per container on ECS or Fargate

+Since **task definitions allow you to specify IAM roles** you should edit those and setup the IAM roles correctly.
+The launch type does not matter in this case as **either EC2 or Fargate launch type** support that option.

 TODO:

 - aws private link
-- ecs
 - beanstalk
 - chaning schema on dynamodb is easly because dynamo is nosql
 - iam query API for programmatic access
 - swf
-- NAT Gateway cannot have SecurityGroups ? (https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html)
 - you can attach iam policies to iam groups